SamuelSwartzberg/flashcardifying_text_temp/ling.md

 A language without *any* speakers|extinct language Speakers choosing to abandon a language and it thus dying|language/linguisitic suicide Causing languages to die out|linguicide

-## English

-Old English starts with the anglo-saxon setters/invaders in the 5th century, and ends with the norman conquest 1066 and more seriously by 1150, when middle english begins.
-Middle english lasts until the begin of the tudor era in the late 15th century, when early modern english begiins.
-Early modern english lasts until the late 17th century, until the end of the reign of Charles II.
-Early modern english is the language of Shakespeare and the King's BIble.

-William Caxton: 1422 - 1491
-William Caxton introduced the printing press to england.

-## etymology

-# discourse analysis

-⟮Discourse analysis⟯ is the study of ⟮real language use⟯, in units ⟮larger than the sentence⟯ ⟮Critical discourse analysis⟯ may be thought of ⟮discourse analysis⟯ via / for use of ⟮critical theory (lowercase)⟯

 # multilingualism